 Fernandes incorporated notions of heat and light as concepts for her forthcoming exhibition titled ‘Luísa’s Wedding’.
 A human reflection full of joy, about empathy and connecting with someone.
 But it also shows our vulnerability.
 The delicate balance when something goes well/ feels warm, but can quickly turn bad/ dark.
 Here we are reminded of Icarus wax wings and his temptation to fly near the warm yellow rays of sunlight, making his wings melt and causing him to fall.
 Priscila Fernandes’s exhibition is about this longing for warmth and the human touch.
 Metaphorically speaking: what ‘light’ do you shine (upon something)?
 And how do you feel the ‘light’?

 She was also very interested using the technique of encaustic metaphorically.
 She achieved so, by using ideas of heat, temperature, transparency and fluidity as structuring concepts for the narrative of the work and installation of the exhibition.

 The Exhibition: A warm, sunbathed stroll

 These are the types of discussions In4Art and Priscila keep on having.
-In a next series, Priscila will elaborate on this and continue with her experiments.
-The research insights will be visualized in a new art work which will go to the In4Art Collection as result of this collaboration.
+The research insights will be visualized in a new artwork that will go to the In4Art Collection as a result of this collaboration: a so-called derivative.

 Priscila Fernandes on the collaboration